mohammedkhal/Machine-Learning/README.md

 ### Built With Love By: Mohammad Al-Tamimi :heart:
 Car Predicting Price `Machine-Learning`

-Not You can Download the Datset From the Following link: https://www.kaggle.com/austinreese/craigslist-carstrucks-data
+Not You can Download the Dataset From the Following link: https://www.kaggle.com/austinreese/craigslist-carstrucks-data